-- □ Are library media specialists willing to make necessary adjustments in the media center, environment, staff, services, equipment, and digital resources in order to establish a universally accessible media center? - Do they have the training, resources and support required to make necessary changes? - □ Are library media center staff members aware of characteristics and learning needs of the various exceptional students? - Does the library media center staff wear large print name badges? - Are library media library center staff members trained in the use of: - alternative access to computers (keyboards, trackballs, switches) - talking word processors - word prediction software - presentation software - software tools that support reading (speech synthesis/screen review) - scanners and OCR software for scanning in text - student writing tools - tools that support cognitive organization - the Internet for curriculum purposes
+- Are library media specialists willing to make necessary adjustments in the media center, environment, staff, services, equipment, and digital resources in order to establish a universally accessible media center? - Do they have the training, resources and support required to make necessary changes? - Are library media center staff members aware of characteristics and learning needs of the various exceptional students? - Does the library media center staff wear large print name badges? - Are library media library center staff members trained in the use of: - o alternative access to computers (keyboards, trackballs, switches) - talking word processors - o word prediction software - o presentation software - o software tools that support reading (speech synthesis/screen review) - o scanners and OCR software for scanning in text

+- o student writing tools

+- o tools that support cognitive organization

+- o the Internet for curriculum purposes

-- use of screen readers - When students cannot access some digital resources are the library media center staff members prepared to assist them by providing research consultation or materials in other formats?
+- o use of screen readers

+- When students cannot access some digital resources are the library media center staff members prepared to assist them by providing research consultation or materials in other formats?